seiszhang/ucerf3-etas-results/2019_07_25-ComCatM7p1_ci38457511_19p6DaysAfter_ShakeMapSurfaces-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/03/06 03:33:32 UTC, 32 weeks after the simulation start time.
+Last updated at 2020/03/13 13:10:15 UTC, 231.8 days after the simulation start time.

-Total matching ComCat events found: 417
+Total matching ComCat events found: 422

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*